 Lucy is a tenacious barrister with an impressive academic background.
-Her varied practice demands a consistently high level of advocacy and she offers a robust and persuasive approach.
+She brings tactical acumen to all her cases and offers a robust and persuasive approach.

-Lucy is currently instructed as part of the team assisting Dame Linda Dobbs DBE with the Dame Linda Dobbs Review, considering whether the issues relating to HBOS Reading were investigated and appropriately reported to authorities at the time by Lloyds Banking Group, following its acquisition of HBOS.
+Lucy has also developed notable experience of large-scale reviews, particularly involving fraud and financial crime.
+She has extensive knowledge of the disclosure process having assisted with disclosure on major prosecutions, including by the Serious Fraud Office.
+Lucy is currently instructed as part of the team of counsel assisting Dame Linda Dobbs DBE with the Dame Linda Dobbs Review, considering whether the issues relating to HBOS Reading were investigated and appropriately reported to authorities at the time by Lloyds Banking Group, following its acquisition of HBOS.

 General CrimeSexual OffencesFraud